wesleyegberto/java-new-features/java-20/README.md

   * we use an attribute of type `ScopedValue` declared as final static
     * scoped value has multiple incarnations, one per thread
     * once the value is written to scoped value it becomes immutable and is available only for a bounded period during execution of a thread
+  * we can create nested scope when inside a scope we use another variable to create a scope
+  * we can create nested scope with rebinded value when using the same `ScopedValue` to create a new scope
+    * the created scope will have the new value binded
+    * the current scope will still have its original value
   * usage:
     * we use `ScopedValue.where` to set the value
     * then use the method `run` or `call` to bind the scoped value with the current thread and defining the lambda expression